FRCTeam1073-TheForceTeam/RookiePreseason2013/20131113/RobotBuilderTutorial/ReadMe.md

 # Robot Builder Tutorial

 Robot Builder is an application that we use to outline and then auto-generate robot code.
-Subsytems and commands work together to make a functioning system called WPILib's Command-Based-Robot.
+Subsystems and commands work together to make a functioning system called WPILib's Command-Based-Robot.

-### Subsytems
+### Subsystems

 A robot has Subsystems, that model physical parts of the robot ex.
 DriveTrain, Grabber...
+Subsystems are like nouns.

 ### Commands